 How will we handle the “Silver Tsunami”?
 The United States population is aging rapidly, with 1 out of every 5 persons expected to be over the age of 65 by 2030.
 CMS has responded by creating innovative programs through the Medicare Shared Savings Program to encourage the development of vital population health management skills to better manage the cost and delivery of high-quality care for seniors.
 Meanwhile, Medicare Advantage (MA) has become the fastest growing payer segment due to increasing consumer preference for the program (benefits) and the aforementioned aging trend.
 This has led to more than a third of the Medicare eligible population choosing an MA plan in January 2019, a total of almost 22.4 million beneficiaries .

 The health system response to this trend has largely been twofold.
 Many have turned to MA as a way to better manage the booming senior population through more aligned financial incentives.
 Others have elected to still treat MA payers as simply another contract to negotiate the most advantageous FFS rate possible even as margins are often underwater.
 This should be re-evaluated.

 MA value surplus dollars are created mostly by providers.
 But too often, value generated is disproportionately captured by traditional payers; accessing this pool of the premium surplus must be a focus of any value strategy for a health system.
-What strategic initiatives could our system pursue with the potential surplus dollars generated from a value-based MA strategy?
+What value could we bring to our community or strategic initiatives could our system pursue through the efficiencies generated from a value-based MA strategy?